dapphp/radius/README.md

 **Dapphp\Radius** is a pure PHP RADIUS client for authenticating users against a RADIUS server in PHP.
-It currently supports basic RADIUS auth using PAP, CHAP (MD5), MSCHAP v1, and EAP-MSCHAP v2.
-The current 2.5.x branch is tested to work with the following RADIUS servers:
+It currently supports basic RADIUS auth using PAP, CHAP (MD5), MSCHAP v1, MSCHAP v2, and EAP-MSCHAP v2, accounting (RFC 2866), and Dynamic Authorization CoA and Disconnect requests (RFC 5176).

+The library has been tested to work with the following RADIUS servers:

 - Microsoft Windows Server 2019 Network Policy Server
 - Microsoft Windows Server 2016 Network Policy Server
 - Microsoft Windows Server 2012 Network Policy Server
-- FreeRADIUS 2 and above
+- FreeRADIUS 2, 3, 3.2

 PAP authentication has been tested on: